-Food for Thought: Will Muse for Meal - Gameplay & Conclusion
+Food for Thought: Will Muse for Meal – Gameplay & Conclusion (2 out of 5)

 Using the term ‘gameplay’ is misleading, since Dinner Date has none.
 It is not a game in the traditional sense, it cannot be won or lost.
 Events cannot be changed, everything the player does, is essentially futile, the only contribution to the story that can ever be made is to facilitate immutable events.
 It’s almost as if the piece is a meditation on the futility of life in general.

 Crushing despair aside, Dinner Date’s focus on the intimacy of someone picking over the state of their life in the process of melodramatic self pity is relatively convincing, and is its greatest weakness as well as strength.
 How valuable the experience of Dinner Date will be depends on how much Julian’s plight resonates with you.
 It definitely resonated with my violent desire to burst into flame.

 Dinner Date is a conflicting experience in lots of ways; the story it tells deals with things that are almost universally relatable (despite how awkwardly it’s expressed) but that doesn’t make it enjoyable or particularly thought provoking.
 I wanted to know what happened next in Julian’s personal story once it had ended, but not more than I had grown to loathe him and living inside his head.